feluxe/prmt/README.md

 # prmt

 ### Description

-Command line prompts for all the values.
+Simple and robust command line prompts for most of the values.
+The formatting of the questions and prompts is completely customizable.
+This lib has no dependencies and no magic.

 **Features:**